-Quilt Backing BasicsA quilt's backing is the bottom portion of the quilt sandwich -- the fabric we see when we flip a quilt over to its reverse side.
-You might also hear that layer referred to as the the lining or the back.
+Quilt backing is the bottom portion of the quilt sandwich.
+In other words, backing is the fabric we see when we flip a quilt over to its reverse side.
+You might also hear quilt backing referred to as the the quilt lining or simply the quilt back.

 Quilt Backing Design Ideas

-- Use a backing that works with the quilt top if both will be visible during use -- in a bed quilt for instance.
+- Use a backing that works with the quilt top if both will be visible during use.

 - Choose a quilt backing with an interesting motif and then quilt from the back, along the fabric's printed lines, to transfer the design to the front.

 - A busy backing hides less-than-perfect quilting stitches.

 - Don't feel limited -- use any backing fabric that suits your needs.

 How to Make Quilt Backing from Typical Quilting Fabrics